What Folks Say about

 But that sauce is awfully good, too.
 In fact, Lake High, founder of the SC BBQ Association, said Martin's sauce "may just be the best in the state."

-No surprise that Circle M BBQ’s sauce recipes are a closely held family secret.
+No surprise that Circle M BBQ's sauce recipes are a closely held family secret, one the Martins shared with the Links when they took over.

 Martin said his wife developed their recipe for Brunswick stew.
 The stew contains a tasty mix of veggies and meat fresh off the pit.
 Working together, they got it right.